Top Tips for Preparing for Your Abdominoplasty

 An illustration of a hospital bag being packed for surgery day.

 On the day of your surgery, practical tips can help ensure everything goes smoothly.
 Choose clothing that fits loosely.
 Also, it’s best to leave your valuables at home.
-Make sure you have packed your hospital bag with all the necessary items, followed pre-operative instructions, and addressed any last-minute questions.
+Make sure you have packed your hospital bag with all the necessary items, followed pre-operative instructions, and any last-minute questions.

 Packing Your Hospital Bag

 Packing your hospital bag with the right items is essential for a comfortable hospital stay.
-Include loose comfortable clothing, a robe, slippers, personal hygiene items, requested documents, and a list of medications.
+Include loose, comfortable clothing, a robe, slippers, personal hygiene items, requested documents, and a list of medications.
 Make sure to include personal hygiene items such as toothbrushes, soap, and deodorant.

 Use a small, secure bag that zips shut for packing your essentials.
 Pick up prescriptions in advance to ensure they are ready before surgery day.